Myrmex/overview/cadmus.md

 subtitle: Structured Content Creation System
 ---

-👉 [Cadmus Presentation](https://cadmus.fusi-soft.com): refer to this site for a general introduction to Cadmus.
+👉 [Cadmus Presentation Site](https://cadmus.fusi-soft.com): refer to this site for a general introduction to Cadmus.
 The site is still under development, especially for its interactive resources, but it still represents the most complete introduction to the system philosophy.

 ⚙️ [Cadmus Source Code](https://github.com/vedph/): the full source code of Cadmus is found in several VeDPH GitHub repositories.
 Some of the repositories implement the general infrastructure, while others are versions specialized for each real-world project using Cadmus.